cevo-public/harvester-database-and-automation/README.md

 The infrastructure built by this code is hosted at ETH Zurich and the code is intended to be run on ETH servers.
 Thus, the code will not run out-of-the-box for external users.

-GitHub actions automatically builds images for the code on the `main`-branch and pushes them to [GitHub packages](https://github.com/cevo-public/harvester-database-and-automation/pkgs/container/harvester).
+GitHub actions automatically builds images for the code on the `public`-branch and pushes them to [GitHub packages](https://github.com/cevo-public/harvester-database-and-automation/pkgs/container/harvester).
 To build the images manually, the script [automation/build_and_push_all_images.sh](./automation/build_and_push_all_images.sh) can be used.
 Images are pulled from ETH servers, where they are continuously running.

 Database access is governed by user-specific configuration files.